 The Globeville Landing Outfall (GLO) project includes a redesign of Globeville Landing Park combined with a new storm water open channel connecting to the South Platte River.
 The overall project is referred to as an ‘outfall’ because this is the location where the storm water enters (or ‘outfalls’ to) the South Platte River.
-This project is essential to improving flood protection in the areas addressed in the Platte to Park Hill Stormwater Systems plan, and is scheduled to be completed first in order to safely receive storm water from the other project areas.

 A new open channel design will help clean storm water naturally when possible and will move the water to its ultimate destination, the South Platte River.
 The project will include work to expand and redesign Globeville Landing Park, making it a more desirable park for the community by: